glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/treatment_outcomes.md

 The broad picture remains encouraging: most children with paediatric low-grade glioma survive for many years.
 A large US registry study of 4,040 children diagnosed between 1973 and 2008 reported overall survival of about 87% at twenty years.
 More recent cohorts and treatment eras show improved late outcomes, particularly as cranial radiotherapy has been used less often.

-However, progression is not rare.
+But progression is not rare.
 The NCI reports that children managed with surgery followed by observation had an eight-year overall survival rate of 96% and progression-free survival of 78% in one large study.
-Outcome varies substantially with tumour location, extent of safe resection, age, histology and molecular alteration.
+Outcomes vary substantially with tumour location, extent of safe resection, age, histology and molecular alteration.

-Long-term follow-up matters because survivors can experience visual, hearing, hormonal, neurological, cognitive and psychological effects.
+Long-term follow-up matters because survivors can experience problems with vision, hearing, hormones, movement, learning and mental health.
 Those effects may arise from the tumour itself, hydrocephalus or treatment.
-Avoiding death is the most important outcome, but it is not the only outcome that matters to a child’s life.
+Avoiding death is the most important outcome, but it is not the only one that matters to a child’s life.

 ## How Treatment Is Judged Now

-Modern decisions are increasingly individualised.
+Treatment is increasingly tailored to the individual child.
 The team considers:

 - whether the tumour is causing symptoms or progressing;
 - whether it can be removed without unacceptable harm;